SSH Secure Shell is an encryption network protocol that provides secure encrypted communications between two hosts.

 Once you accept the fingerprint, it will be saved in the “known_hosts” file.

-You will see the following warning if the fingerprint does not match the known_hosts.
+You will see the following warning if the fingerprint does not match the one from known_hosts file.
 This happens if the host public key changes for some reason.

-If you see the warning below, double-check that you are actually connecting with the right host on a secure connection.
+If you see the warning below, please make sure you are connecting to the right host on a secure connection.
 Although most of the time it is harmless, it can be an indication of a potential issue.

 $ ssh [email protected] @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ @ WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! @ @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
 Someone could be eavesdropping on you right now (man-in-the-middle attack)!
 It is also possible that the RSA host key has just been changed.
 The fingerprint for the RSA key sent by the remote host is 6a:75:e3:ac:5d:f8:cc:04:01:7b:ef:4d:42:ad:b9:83.
 Please contact your system administrator.
 Add correct host key in /root/.ssh/known_hosts to get rid of this message.
 Offending key in /root/.ssh/known_hosts:1 Password authentication is disabled to avoid man-in-the-middle attacks.
 Keyboard-interactive authentication is disabled to avoid man-in-the-middle attacks. ******************************************************** Permission denied (publickey,password,keyboard-interactive).